-6.53 For example, if Opex within the scope of the uncertainty mechanism is €10m higher than we included in the base price cap in 2020, we will increase the provisional 2021 price cap to allow for our best estimate of the increase required to recover this amount through the w Factor.
-Recovery will then be perfected in the y Factor to apply in 2022, which will ensure any variation from assumptions made in the 2021 w Factor is corrected for.

-6.54 We have asked CEPA to maintain the rates costs as per the Draft Determination as we do not consider that there is any degree of certainty over 2020 at this time.
+- differences in passenger numbers. - 6.53 For example, if Opex within the scope of the uncertainty mechanism is €10m higher than we included in the base price cap in 2020, we will increase the provisional 2021 price cap to allow for our best estimate of the increase required to recover this amount through the W Factor.
+Recovery will then be perfected in the K factor to apply in 2022, which will ensure any variation from assumptions made in the provisional 2021 cap is corrected for. - 6.54 We have asked CEPA to maintain the rates costs as per the Draft Determination as we do not consider that there is any degree of certainty over 2020 at this time.